 The cases could involve claims of negligence and so-called vicarious liability, where the BBC would be accused in place of Savile for acts of negligence that caused harm, Alinia said.
 At issue will be who knew or ought to have known about circumstances that led to someone being hurt, she said.

 One of the BBC’s internal inquiries involves the role of executives such as former Director General Mark Thompson, who is scheduled to start as New York Times Co.
-(NYT)’s chief executive officer next month, in canceling a BBC “Newsnight” investigative program into the Savile allegations last year.
+(NYT:US)’s chief executive officer next month, in canceling a BBC “Newsnight” investigative program into the Savile allegations last year.